weaveworks-guides/weave-net-legacy/site/cloud/part-2-deploy-continuous-delivery.md

 In Part 2 of 4 of the [Weave Cloud guides series][index] you will learn how to achieve fast iteration and continuous delivery with Weave Cloud and Weave Flux, and how automatic app deployment is possible by connecting the output of your continuous integration system into a container orchestrator.

+As a developer on a DevOps team, you will make a code change to the company microservices-based app, the Sock Shop, push the change to version control, and then automatically deploy the new image to a Kubernetes Cluster.
+This example uses [Travis CI](https://travis-ci.org/) for Continuous Integration and [Quay](https://quay.io) for the container registry, but Weave Flux is flexible and it works with all of your favourite tools, such as Jenkins, Docker Registry and Gitlab.

+### How Weave Flux Works

-With Weave Flux every developer on your team makes app changes and deploys it to a Kubernetes cluster in the cloud with a simple `git push`.
-Because Flux maintains a best practices approach by version controlling the cluster configuration files (Kubernetes manifests) as you go along, and by automatically modifying them to include all pushed Docker image versions, code changes can be made more rapidly and are also less error-prone.
+With Weave Flux every developer on your team can make app changes and deploy it to a Kubernetes cluster.
+Flux maintains a best practices approach by version controlling the Kubernetes manifests, and by modifying them to include all pushed Docker image versions.
+This allows DevOps teams to make rapid and less error-prone code changes.

 Flux does this by:

  **1.**  Watching a container image registry for changes.

  **2.**  Deploying images (microservices) based on a "manual deployment" or an "automatic deployment" policy.
-When a new image arrives, the deployment policy is consulted.
 Policies can be modified on a service by service basis by running `fluxctl automate`.
 If Flux is configured to automatically deploy a change, it proceeds immediately.
 If not, Flux waits for you to run `fluxctl release`.

- **3.**  During a release, Flux clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and then pushes the change back to version control.
-It then applies the change to your cluster.
-This deployment pipeline automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.
+ **3.**  During a release, Flux updates the Kubernetes manifests in version control with the latest images and applies the change to the cluster.
+The Flux deployment pipeline automates an otherwise manual and error-prone two-step process by updating the Kubernetes manifest in version control and by applying the changes to the cluster.

-In this tutorial, you will put yourself in the position of a developer on a devops team, where you will watch a code change go from your laptop to code in version control, and then on through the CI system which automatically builds a container image and pushes it to the registry, after which Flux takes over and, because the service was configured to deploy with `fluxctl automate`, automatically modifies the Kubernetes manifest in version control and deploys the change to your Kubernetes cluster.

-In particular, you will change the colour of a button on the frontend of a microservices architectured app, the Socks Shop.

 [[ open_div \`style='width:50%; padding: 10px; float:left; font-weight: 700;'\` ]]